-- 2.6.
-For the most part, stakeholder interest in the HELAA tends to take place when the findings of the process are used to inform the Development Plan and when suitable sites begin to be considered for allocation.
+- 2.6 For the most part, stakeholder interest in the HELAA tends to take place when the findings of the process are used to inform the Development Plan and when suitable sites begin to be considered for allocation.
 However, stakeholder involvement on the HELAA also takes place at key points early on in the process.
-These include: - Consultation on draft Methodology and/or alterations to the Methodology; - Stage 1 Fact Checking with landowners and agents of sites undergoing full assessment, prior to the Council making its assessment of Suitability, Availability and Achievability; and - At Stage 2 Viability Testing, where the valuable knowledge of professionals, developers, registered providers, house builders, land agents and other informed parties is used to determine the variables to be used in assessing the viability of sites. - 2.7.
-Involvement of stakeholders at these times is vital in ensuring the Council's assessment process is realistic and informed.
-The Council is committed to stakeholder involvement on the HELAA and note the value it adds to the overall process.
-A HELAA Stakeholder Panel of locally operating developers, registered providers of social housing, Council Officers and land agents has been created in response to the SHLAA 2011-12 and their knowledge will be called upon at appropriate times. - 2.8.
-The Council will not limit itself to the involvement of the Stakeholder Panel only, and other parties may be contacted as appropriate.
-For the assessment process itself, certain information which is not held and/or managed by the Council, is required from external parties.
+These include: - Consultation on draft Methodology and/or alterations to the Methodology; - Stage 1 Fact Checking with landowners and agents of sites undergoing full assessment, prior to the Council making its assessment of Suitability, Availability and Achievability; and - At Stage 2 Viability Testing, where the valuable knowledge of professionals, developers, registered providers, house builders, land agents and other informed parties can be used to determine the variables to be used in assessing the viability of sites. - 2.7 For the assessment process itself, certain information which is not held and/or managed by the Council, is required from external parties.
 The majority of this information has been provided and is updated as and when updates are available.
-Stakeholders which may be contacted to provide information include, but are not exclusive, to: - Essex County Council as Highways Authority, Waste & Minerals Planning Authority, Local Flood Authority and Local Education Authority etc; - · Essex County Council Ecology Team; - Environment Agency; - National Grid; - Essex Wildlife Trust; - Basildon Borough Council Corporate Property Team; - Natural England; and - English Heritage.
+Stakeholders which may be contacted to provide information include, but are not exclusive, to: - Essex County Council as Highways Authority, Waste & Minerals Planning Authority, Local Flood Authority and Local Education Authority etc; - Essex County Council Ecology Team; - Environment Agency; - National Grid; - Essex Wildlife Trust; - Basildon Borough Council Corporate Property Team; - Natural England; and - English Heritage.